 Unsure before you order?
 Get in touch with Blueface or an Accredited Partner for more guidance on setting up before you buy!

-Step 3: Setting Up Cordless / DECT Phones
+Step 3: Setting Up DECT / Cordless Telephones

 The TGP600 base is connected to your network via the LAN cable.
-Up to eight handsets, within a 50-meter radius can be paired, without the need for additional LAN cables to each device (see diagram below).
+As a result, up to eight handsets, within a 50-meter radius can be paired.
+So there is no need for additional LAN cables to each device (see diagram below).

 Step 4: Review and Extra Tips